 - Professional – $199, adds payments, webhooks, email reminders, track goals, live support

 That’s our look at Simply Schedule Appointments for Divi.
 The plugin works well with Divi.
 I found the module simple to use.
 It does lack many of the styling features that are standard in Divi modules.
-Some of the stylings could be done in CSS.
-I would like to see the standard settings added back in such as font color, border, box shadow, etc. I was able to get some nice styling to fit my layouts.
+Some of the styling could be done in CSS.
+I would like to see the standard settings added back in such as font color, border, box-shadow, etc. I was able to get some nice styling to fit my layouts.